To stay in ketosis you need to keep an eye on your carb intake. Find out how many carbs there are in beets and whether they are keto.

-Beets, also known as beetroot, are the edible root of the beet plant.
-This red-colored vegetable can be eaten on its own, as beet juice, or as a part of other dishes like salads.
+Beets, also known as beetroots, are the edible root of the beet plant.
+This red-colored vegetable can be eaten on its own, as beet juice, or as an ingredient of other dishes like salads.

-In any case, there are many substitutes for beets that are better for staying in ketosis.
+While they will not have the exact same tastes and textures, there are still a few substitutes for beets that are better for staying in ketosis.

-100 grams of boiled beets contains the following amounts of carbs (2):
+100 grams of boiled beets contain the following amounts of carbs (1):

 - Total carbs: 10 grams